 Yes.
 If we feel a patient has body dysmorphia, unrealistic expectations or insufficient clinical indication, we decline and refer to dermatology or psychology where appropriate.

 No. A vampire facial applies PRP topically after microneedling.
-NaturaGel injects activated PRP into the dermis suspended in HA gel.
+Salient NaturaGel injects activated PRP into the dermis suspended in HA gel.
 The dermal depth of action and longevity are markedly different.

 How many sessions will I need?